Azure/node-label-operator/docs/aadpodidentity.md

     ClientID: <identity-client-id>
 ```

+Then run `kubectl apply -f <aadpodidentity-config-file>.yaml`.

-Create an AzureIdentityBinding configuration file for AzureIdentity that you created.
+Create an AzureIdentityBinding configuration file for each AzureIdentity that you created.
 User selector 'node-label-operator'.

 ```yaml
 apiVersion: "aadpodidentity.k8s.io/v1"